GlenDorner221358/DV200_Term4/README.md

 stipulate functionality and improvements that can be implemented in the future.

-- I will ensure to populate data into the UI Card, Polaradarchart and PieChart

-- My Front-end needs some work as well
+- We would love to make our Front-end better than it is

 <!-- - We would like to make this a fully responsive website
 - We would like to implement dark mode